 .
 I scored a 590, again much higher in verbal than in quant.
 I wasn't perfect in verbal, however, despite my having already taken the LSAT and scoring above the 95th percentile on it.

-I studied using Princeton Review
+I studied using Princeton Review's Cracking the GMAT

 book.
 I thought some of the techniques/shortcuts were very helpful, especially on saving time in Quant, where I always felt/feel rushed, and the practice test/practice bins of questions in the book were great.
 Also, they have 2 complete practice tests that are online and computer adaptive, which was helpful.